trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/best-practices/index.md

 The Tezos node offers an [RPC programming interface](https://tezos.gitlab.io/shell/rpc.html), that is used by clients such as a wallet or a baker.
 This is a rich API providing many features.

-Some of these RPC are sensitive in terms of security:
+Some of these RPCs are sensitive in terms of security:

 - either because they perform sensitive operations that shouldn't be available to untrusted peers, such as banning/trusting a peer, configuring the operations filtered out by the node mempool, etc.